szabgab/rust.code-maven.com/pages/applications.md

 One of the best ways to learn how to write end-user applications in Rust is looking at such applications.
 So on this page I'll collect a few and as time permits I'll take a look at them and write articles about them.

+## Web Applications

+* [DcaPal](https://dcapal.com/) is a free, open-source, no-registration online tool, written in Rust, for retail DIY investors: it helps you keep your investment portfolios well-balanced according to your target allocation by suggesting how to split your monthly budget across your assets.
+All the portfolio optimization math is written in Rust and compiled to WASM via wasm-pack/wasm-bindgen and runs directly in the browser, for maximum privacy.
+The backend web service is also written in Rust (Axum)

 ## GUI Applications

 * [AppFlowy](https://appflowy.io/) - Flutter via custom ffi bridge, according to the Redditor.